-There are no new or amended accounting standards and interpretations that became effective as of 1 July 2021 that has a material impact to the Credit Union.
+There are no new or amended accounting standards and interpretations that became effective as of 1 July 2022 that have a material impact to the credit union.

 (c) Fee and commission revenue

 Fees and commissions are generally recognised over the period the service is provided except for loan establishment fees which are deferred and recognised as an adjustment to the effective interest rate on the loan.
 Fees and commissions generally relate to loan brokerage, insurance, asset management and financial planning services that are continuously provided over an extended period of time.